Trump election dead-enders have a home on Fox News and right-wing radio - KVIA

 Limbaugh described Biden as the “so-called President-elect.”

-Fox’s newscasts and opinion shows like “Fox & Friends” are identifying Biden as president-elect, which is infuriating some of the network’s viewers, and even some Fox hosts.
+Fox’s opinion shows like “Fox & Friends” are among the programs identifying Biden as president-elect, which is infuriating some of the network’s viewers, and even some Fox hosts.

 Sunday night host Mark Levin repeatedly criticized the networks and said Democrats are waging “war on the constitution.”